top of page

 2

-You may prefer to do your own research, so let me help by providing you with links to my blog, books and online courses.
+If you prefer to explore at your own pace, you can access my blog, books and online courses.

 3

-If conflict is causing problems in your home or work life then I offer impartial support to help all those involved to have a voice and tackle the situation in a constructive way.
+If conflict is causing problems in your home or at work, I offer impartial facilitation to help everyone involved have a voice and work through the situation constructively.
+I provide both individual and group sessions.

-At my core I am a facilitator who wants to share what I have learnt.
-About conflict management, communication, creativity, circles of control and more.
+At my core I am a facilitator who shares what I have learnt about conflict management, communication, creativity, circles of control and more.

-I was not expecting to work in the disability field, but it was an honour.
-I got to meet parents who were coping with challenges most never face.
-Their level of resilience, positivity and 'life is there to be lived' attitude was inspirational, not by choice, but by necessity.
-As one once said,
+Working in the health sector was an honour.
+I met parents facing challenges most people never encounter and professionals doing the same.
+Their resilience and positivity were inspirational, not by choice, but by necessity.
+As one parent once said,

 "I didn't choose this, I didn't want this, but now I have it, I don't want to lose it."

-When the choice is to change or give up, these families choose change, as do I.
+When the choice is to change or give up, they chose change.
+So do I.

-I value my family, education, and professionalism, and truly believe that by sharing experiences we can create something greater than the sum of its parts.
+I value family, education, and professionalism, and I believe that by sharing experiences we can create something greater than the sum of its parts.

 I'm often asked why my logo includes an orange.
-It's because it reminds me of the orange test.
-A test which challenges you to consider how you support others to manage conflict.
+It's because it reminds me of the orange test, a simple way to understand how you can support others to manage conflict.

 • Facebook